The Project

 Our Goals

-Develop an engine for another ISAT project.
+Improve the engine for use in another ISAT project

 Integrate the engine into the vehicle developed in collaboration with another project.